graphdeco-inria/editable-gaussian-reflections/README.md

 ```bash
 bash run_all_neural_catacaustics.sh
 ```
-Note that in the real scenes, depth regularization was disabled since it did not improve results, and the specular loss weight was reduced significantly as this produced better results.
+Note that in the real scenes, depth regularization was disabled since it did not improve results, and the specular loss weight was reduced significantly which seemed to work better.

 The bear scene (`neural_catacaustics/multibounce`) shown in the video was run on an older configuration which still used SfM init.
-We provided it here although the new configuration yields arguably better results:
+Although the new configuration yields arguably better results, you can reproduce the old one with:
 ```
 bash run_bear_scene_legacy_sfm.sh
 ```